tari-labs/tari-university/src/cryptography/digital_signatures/introduction_schnorr_signatures.md

 #### Approach Taken

-Reversing ECC math multiplication (i.e. division) is pretty much infeasible when using properly chosen random values for your scalars ([[5]], [[6]]).
+Reversing ECC math multiplication (i.e. division) is pretty much infeasible when using properly chosen random values for your scalars ([[5]],[[6]]).
 This property is called the _Discrete Log Problem_, and is used as the principle behind many cryptography and digital signatures.
 A valid digital signature is evidence that the person providing the signature knows the private key corresponding to the public key with which the message is associated, or that they have solved the Discrete Log Problem.

 The approach to creating signatures always follows this recipe:

-1. Generate a secret once-off number (called a _nonce_), _r_.
+1. Generate a secret once-off number (called a _nonce_), $r$.
-2. Create a public key, _R_ from _r_ (where _R = r.G_).
+2. Create a public key, $R$ from $r$ (where $R = r.G$).
-3. Send the following to Bob, your recipient - your message (_m_), _R_, and your public key (_P = k.G_).
+3. Send the following to Bob, your recipient - your message ($m$), $R$, and your public key ($P = k.G$).

-The actual signature is created by hashing the combination of all the public information above to create a _challenge_, *e*:
+The actual signature is created by hashing the combination of all the public information above to create a _challenge_, $e$:
 $$
     e = H(R || P || m)
 $$